IBM/zopeneditor-sample/README.md

 - Switch to the `master` branch using the branch icon at the bottom of the page in the colored status bar and the selection list appearing at the top.
 - Observe that your commit vanished from the list as it does not exist in this branch until your merge your commits into the master branch.
 - Switch back to the `update-report` branch to see your commit again in the history view.
 - Also switch to the `tutorial-complete` branch to examine another set of changes.
+This branch contains a fully modified final version of the files that you can execute later.

 ## Prepare to work with Zowe